Callaway Golf Company: History

 In 1996, Callaway announced development of a new golf ball, under the leadership of Chuck Yash, the former head of Taylormade Golf.
 Callaway Golf spent three years developing the ball and a state-of-the-art production facility.
 The company invested $170 million in research and development, and construction of the 225000 sqft production facility.

 Callaway Golf Company engineers, recruited from Du Pont and Boeing, used aerodynamic computer programs (first used by Boeing and General Electric) to evaluate more than 300 dimple patterns and more than 1,000 variations of ball cores, boundary layers, and cover materials to create the new Rule 35 ball.
 They settled on only two versions of the Rule 35 ball—choosing to develop a "complete-performance" ball rather than separate balls developed for spin, control, distance, and durability.
 Ely Callaway explained the company's product development objectives as follows: "We have combined all of the performance benefits into one ball so players no longer need to sacrifice control for distance, or feel, or durability.
 Each Rule 35 ball contains a unique synergy of distance, control, spin, feel and durability characteristics.
 This eliminates confusion and guesswork in trying to identify the golf ball that is right for each individual golfer."

 In 1997, Odyssey Sports was acquired, expanding Callaway's line of putters.
 This led to introduction of the Odyssey White Hot putter line in 2000.

 Ely Callaway resigned as CEO and president in 1996, remaining as chairman of the board.
 Donald H. Dye was named CEO and president.
 Callaway also continued as president and CEO of Callaway Golf Ball Company.
 In 1998 he again became president and CEO of Callaway Golf Company, but died of pancreatic cancer on July 5, 2001.
 Ron Drapeau assumed his positions.

-In 2003 Drapeau announced the company's intention to purchase Top-Flite Golf and its Ben Hogan Golf division, soon after it filed for Chapter 11 bankruptcy.
+In 2003, Drapeau announced the company's intention to purchase Top-Flite Golf and its Ben Hogan Golf division soon after Top-Flite Golf filed for Chapter 11 bankruptcy.
 Due to competition from Adidas, the acquisition cost Callaway Golf $169 million.

 On November 8, 2004, Callaway Golf named chairman and chief executive William C. Baker president and COO, replacing Patrice Hutin.